apurv14jha/react-javascript-starter/README.md

 ## What to Change for Each New Project

 - Update `package.json` metadata: `name`, `description`, `author`, and `license` (if needed).
-- Update the HTML title and assets in `public/index.html`, and replace `favicon.svg` and `logo.svg`.
+- Update the HTML title in `public/index.html`, and add your own favicon/logo assets in `public/`.
 - Customize the root component by replacing the contents of `src/App.js` with your own UI.
 - (Optional) Change the dev server port in `webpack.config.js` under `devServer.port`.